-We have a follow-up from George Staphos, Bank of America Merrill Lynch.
+Thank you.
+We have a follow-up from the line of George Staphos from Bank of America Merrill Lynch.
+Your line is open.

-George Staphos - BofA Merrill Lynch - Analyst
+George Leon Staphos - Bank of America Merrill Lynch

-Good morning.
-Sorry, doing dueling conference calls today, and I apologize if you already answered these questions.
-But congratulations on the year and the start to fiscal 2016.

-I guess my question, if I understand correctly, you've increased your synergy target to some degree.
+Hi, everyone, good morning.
+Sorry, doing dueling conference calls today.
+And I apologize if you already answer these questions, but congratulations on the year and the start to fiscal 2016.
+I guess my question, if I understand correctly, you've increased your synergy target, to some degree.
 Where were you able to find incremental benefits that hadn't been in your initial plan?
-And it seems like you are spending more to get those.
-Is the return on these synergies as good as what you had initially projected, or kind of the first batch of synergies related to Avintiv?
+And it seems like you're spending more to get those.
+Is the return on these synergies as good as what you had initially projected, kind of the first batch of synergies related to AVINTIV?
 That's broad question number one.

-Question number two, can you comment to what you are seeing in Avintiv's end markets, key end markets, as we are entering fiscal second quarter?
-Any particularly good or particularly weak spots, whether it's diapers in Latin America or what have you?
-If you could provide some color on some of the key products and end markets.
+Question number two, can you comment to what you're seeing in AVINTIV's end markets, key end markets, as we are entering fiscal second quarter, any particularly good or particularly weak spots, whether it's diapers in Latin America or what have you, if you could provide some color on some of the key products and end markets?
 Thank you.

-I think, on the first question, the incremental synergies are largely coming from operational improvements and from further reductions in SG&A and corporate costs.
+Hi, George.
+Look, I think on the first question, the incremental synergies are largely coming from operational improvements and from further reductions in SG&A and corporate costs.
 Because of that, there's more restructuring costs associated with those, as we discussed in the call.

-I think, in terms of the market for the HH&S division, or Avintiv in general, continue to be very pleased with the health and hygiene portion, North America very strong, Europe good.
-Asia will improve here as we go through the year because we've won a significant amount of new business in the quarter.
-So I feel good about that.
+I think in terms of the market for the HH&S division or AVINTIV in general, continue to be very pleased with the Health and Hygiene portion.
+North America very strong, Europe good, Asia will improve here as we go through the year, as we've won a significant amount of new business in the quarter.
+So, I feel good about that.

-And the health and hygiene part of Latin America is still good, despite the very weak economies there.
-I would say that if we had softness, it was in the specialties part, which encompasses, George, products like filtration, house wrap, agriculture, and so forth.
-Those I think are more near-term sensitive to local economies, and we are weaker in Latin America for sure and somewhat soft in Europe as well.
+And the Health and Hygiene part of Latin America is still good, despite the very weak economies there.
+I would say that if we had softness, it was in the Specialties part, which encompasses, George, products like filtration, housewrap, agriculture and so forth.
+Those, I think, are more near-term sensitive to local economies.
+And we're weaker in Latin America for sure and somewhat soft in Europe as well.

-George Staphos - BofA Merrill Lynch - Analyst
+George Leon Staphos - Bank of America Merrill Lynch

-Thank you Jon.
+Thank you, Jon.

-Showing no additional questions at this time, I'd like to turn it back over to management for any closing remarks.
+Thank you.
+Showing no additional questions at this time, I would like to turn it back over to management for any closing remarks.

-We certainly appreciate your interest in Berry Plastics.
-Thanks for joining the call today, and we look forward to talking with you at the end of the next quarter.
+Well, we certainly appreciate your interest in Berry Plastics.
+Thanks for joining the call today and we look forward to talking with you at the end of the next quarter.

-Thanks everybody.
+Thanks, everybody.

 Ladies and gentlemen, thank you for participating in today's conference.
 This concludes the program.
 You may now disconnect.
-Everyone have a wonderful day.
+Everyone, have a wonderful day.